cxharris/testing-the-docs-source/docs/intro.md

 ---

 # Automated doc testing
-This part of the site focuses on using automated tools to test documentation and content outputs.

-The core idea is that we can use existing automation tools and techniques to root out content errors, in much the same way that software engineers can use the same tools to identify coding errors.

-## Why do it?

 Being able to deliver our docs online instead of in printed form is an overdue but welcome blessing for most tech writers.
 But there _can_ be a few headaches.
-Our ability to publish thousands of pages at the press of a button makes it impossible to review the outputs for correctness each time.
+Our ability to repeatedly publish thousands of pages at the press of a button makes it impossible to review the outputs for correctness each time.
 Errors creep in - and when they do, it can get messy very quickly.

 What's needed is a way to harness the power of automation to test and validate our content, eliminating a lot of the tedium and mistakes that happen when human beings are forced to do the job.
 Even better, if this task can be performed by the same technical writers and content developers who maintain the information in the first place, then we can set up a virtuous feedback loop that amplifies the power of writing teams.

 *Automated browser testing tools* are a well-established segment of the software industry, used by engineers everywhere to test their web applications.
 But there's also a huge latent potential for their productive use in documentation and technical content workflows.
-What's more, with online content, the universe of possible tests is vastly smaller than is the case across the general reach of software development, making the entire proposition eminently workable, even for very small teams or perhaps even solo writers.
+What's more, with online content, the universe of possible tests is vastly smaller than is the case across the general reach of software development, making the entire proposition eminently workable, even for very small teams and even solo writers.
 ## Use cases

 In case you're wondering what kinds of things it's possible to automatically test, here's a taster: